Invoice Template for Contractors

 Contractor Invoice Templates for Every Type of Contractor

-Whether you're a general contractor, independent contractor, or subcontractor, this template adapts to your needs
+Whether you're a general contractor, independent contractor, or subcontractor, this template adapts to your needs.
+It also works well when you need an independent contractor billing template with simple, client-friendly wording.

 General Contractor